How large is the Sons of The American Legion (SAL)?

 Who runs the SAL?

 The governing legislative body of the Sons is its National Convention.
 Detachments (states) send representatives to the National Convention each year to elect national officers and conduct the business of the organization.
 Between conventions, authority is vested in the National Executive Committee, also made up of elected representatives from each Detachment.
 The N.E.C. meets twice annually.
-Nationally elected officers include the National Commander, five National Vice Commanders (responsible for Detachments in their own regions), the National Chaplain and the National Sergeant at-Arms.
+Nationally elected officers include the National Commander, five National Vice Commanders (responsible for Detachments in their own regions).
+The National Chaplain and the National Sergeant at-Arms are appointed positions.

 What is the CWF?

 The Child Welfare Foundation is a not-for-profit corporation which has two primary purposes.
 First, to contribute to the physical, mental, emotional and spiritual welfare of children and youth through the dissemination of knowledge about new and innovative organizations.
 Second, the CWF makes wider and more effective use of knowledge already possessed by well-established organizations.
 To attain these goals, the CWF raises money and awards grants to organizations which help children.
 The CWF is governed by its Board of Directors and a National Chairman.
 All administrative costs of the Child Welfare Foundation are borne by The American Legion so that 100% of all money raised for the Foundation is used exclusively for grants.

 How does an organization get a grant from the CWF?